Or using Poetry

 You can query multiple sources at once by passing a list of sources to the sources parameter.

-response = client.query.search(
+response = client.memories.search(

 query="what did joe think about my poetry collection?",